apache/spark/docs/streaming-programming-guide.md

      + Files must be created in/moved under the `dataDirectory` directory/directories by an atomic operation.
 In HDFS and similar filesystems, this can be done *renaming* them into the data directory from another part of the same filesystem.
-     * If a wildcard is used to identify directories, such as `hdfs://namenode:8040/logs/2016*`, renaming an entire directory to match the path will add the directory to the list of monitored directories.
-However, unless the modification time of the directory's files are within that of the current window, they will not be recognized as new files.
+     * If a wildcard is used to identify directories, such as `hdfs://namenode:8040/logs/2016-*`, renaming an entire directory to match the path will add the directory to the list of monitored directories.
+Unless the modification time of the directory's files are within that of the current window, they will not be recognized as new files.
-     + Once processed, changes to a file will not cause the file to be reread.
+     + Once processed, changes to a file within the current window will not cause the file to be reread.
        That is: Updates are ignored.
      + The more files under a directory/wildcard pattern, the longer it will take to scan for changes —even if no files have actually changed.
+     + Calling `FileSystem.setTimes()` to fix the timestamp is a way to have the file picked up in a later window, even if its contents have not changed.

-    Special points for object stores
+    Special points for HDFS

+    For performance and scalability, the HDFS filesystem does not continually update the modification time or even the listed filesize of a file while it is being written to.
+The algorithm is

+    + File creation: a zero-byte file is listed, creation and modification time is set to the current time as seen on the NameNode.
+    * File writes: data is buffered, nothing is written until local buffer is flushed
+    * `OutputStream.flush()` call or output buffer full: data is written to HDFS DataNodes.
+The file length and modification time is only updated when the amount of data being written crosses an HDFS block (64, 128, 256MB or similar).
+    * When `OutputStream.close()` is called, remaining data is written, the file closed and the NameNode updated with the final size of the file.
+The modification time is set to the time the file was closed.

+    This means that is near-impossible to determine when a file being actively written to HDFS will have its modification time updated and so changed detected; it will depend on the size of the file being written.
+To guarantee that changes are picked up in a window, write the file to a directory which is not being monitored, then, after the file is closed, `rename()` it into the destination directory.

+    Object stores

+    Object stores have a different set of limitations.

-     + Wildcard directory enumeration may be very slow with some object stores.
+     + Wildcard directory enumeration may be slow.
      + The slow-down from having many files to scan for changes is very significant.
-     + File renaming is slow; it is `O(data)`.
-     + Directory rename is even slower and not atomic.
+     + Renaming directories and files can be very slow.
-     + Objects created directly though a single PUT operation are atomic, irrespective of the programming language or library used to upload the file.
+     + Object creation directly though a PUT operation is atomic, irrespective of the programming language or library used to upload the data.
+     + The `FileSystem.setTimes()` command to set file timestamps will be ignored.
      + Writing a file to an object store using Hadoop's APIs is an atomic operation;
        the object is only created via a PUT operation in the final `OutputStream.close()` call.

-    For this reason, applications using an object store as the direct destination of data can consider using PUT operations to directly publish data for a DStream to pick up.
+    For this reason, applications using an object store as the direct destination of data can use PUT operations to directly publish data for a DStream to pick up —even though this is not the mechanism to use when writing to HDFS or other filesystem.

 	For simple text files, there is an easier method `streamingContext.textFileStream(dataDirectory)`.
 And file streams do not require running a receiver, hence does not require allocating cores.

 	<span class="badge" style="background-color: grey">Python API</span> `fileStream` is not available in the Python API, only	`textFileStream` is	available.